conduktor/conduktor-docs/docs/platform/configuration/introduction.md

 ---

 # Introduction
 Conduktor depends on a configuration file `platform-config.yaml`.
-This is used to setup your oganizations environment.
+This is used to setup your organization environment.
 The file is used to declare:

 - Organization name
 - External database (optional)